Skip to secondary navigation Skip to Catalog Search Skip to Website Search Skip to Accessibility Page Skip to Content

 Content

-• Getting the first research articles published can feel like navigating the waters of a stormy ocean.
-The academic publishing system is designed to ensure quality, transparency, and equity in disseminating scientific knowledge.
-However, its processes may not be immediately intuitive to everyone.
+Getting your first research articles published can feel like navigating the waters of a stormy ocean.
+While the academic publishing system is designed to ensure quality, transparency and fairness in the dissemination of scientific knowledge, its structures and processes are not always intuitive, especially at the beginning of an academic career.

 Target group